 Ivy B. Grey – Entrepreneur & Attorney

 As you can see from Ivy’s profile she’s both an entrepreneur and an attorney, so she gets business and law.
-She’s also something of a forward thinker, her tweets often focusing not on future tech, but on the innovations that can make legal work better right now.
+She’s also something of a forward thinker, her tweets often focusing not on future tech, but on the law practice management innovations that can make legal work better right now.

 That’s where the product PerfectIt comes into play.
 Whenever she shares a third-party resource she gives a note as to why it’s worth a look.